Spectral order for contact manifolds with convex boundary: Introduction

 \section{Introduction}

 Algebraic torsion of closed contact $(2n-1)$-manifolds was defined by Latschev and Wendl~\cite{key-11} via symplectic field theory.
 It is an invariant with values in $\NN \cup \{\infty\}$ whose finiteness gives obstructions to the existence of symplectic fillings and exact symplectic cobordisms.
 They also showed that the order of algebraic torsion is zero if and only if the contact homology is trivial -- in particular, if the contact structure is overtwisted -- and it has order at most one in the presence of positive Giroux torsion.
 Note that the analytical foundations of symplectic field theory are still under development.
-Hence, in the appendix, Hutchings provided a similar numerical invariant for contact 3-manifolds via embedded contact homology, however, it is currently unknown whether this is independent of the contact form.
+Hence, in the appendix, Hutchings provided a similar numerical invariant for contact 3-manifolds via embedded contact homology; however, it is currently unknown whether this is independent of the contact form.

-Motivated by the isomorphism between embedded contact homology and Heegaard Floer homology, Kutluhan et al.~\cite{key-10, key-14} defined a Heegaard Floer homological analogue of algebraic torsion for closed contact 3-manifolds.
+Motivated by the isomorphism between embedded contact homology and Heegaard Floer homology, Kutluhan, Mati\'c, Van Horn-Morris, and Wand~\cite{key-10, key-14} defined a Heegaard Floer homological analogue of algebraic torsion for closed contact 3-manifolds called \emph{spectral order} (or \emph{order} in short), and denoted it by~$\AT$.
 Their definition uses open book decompositions, and gives a refinement of the Ozsv\'ath-Szab\'o contact invariant~$c(\xi)$.
 Using the fact that an overtwisted contact structure is supported by an open book with non right-veering monodromy, they proved that $\AT(M,\xi) = 0$ if $\xi$ is overtwisted.

 In this paper, we extend $\AT$ to contact manifolds with convex boundary, following the definition of Kutluhan et al.~in the closed case.
-The definition is in terms of a partial open book decomposition of the underlying sutured manifold supporting the contact structure, and a collection of arcs of the page, containing a basis.
-This data gives rise to a filtration of the sutured Floer boundary map, and the algebraic torsion is the index of the first page of the associated spectral sequence where the distinguished generator representing the contact invariant vanishes, or $\infty$ otherwise.
-Then we take the minimum over all collections of arcs containing a basis and partial open books.
+The definition is in terms of a partial open book decomposition of the underlying sutured manifold supporting the contact structure, and a collection of arcs on the page, containing a basis.
+This data gives rise to a filtration of the sutured Floer boundary map, and the spectral order is the index of the first page of the associated spectral sequence where the distinguished generator representing the contact invariant vanishes, or $\infty$ otherwise.
+Then we take the minimum over all partial open books together with a collections of arcs containing a basis.
 (This extension of the definition of~$\AT$ was also independently observed by Kutluhan et al.~\cite{key-14}.)